mike809/turns-handler/README.md

 Program to manage the turns of people in medical exams.

-This is a client-server desktop application intended to be used by medical centers to enable multiple people to serve patients at the same time.
+This is a client-server desktop (Windows Form) application intended to be used by medical centers to enable multiple people to serve patients at the same time.